Giuseppe De Felice Giuffrida: Fasci Siciliani

-On May 1, 1891, he founded the first Fascio dei lavoratori (Workers League) in his hometown Catania.
+On 1 May 1891 he founded the first Fascio dei lavoratori (Workers League) in his hometown Catania.
 The Fascio’s rapid success as a combination of trade union and mutual benefit society led to the foundation of similar leagues in Palermo and many other Sicilian towns in the next two years.
 Meanwhile, in November 1892, he was elected a Member of the Italian Chamber of Deputies, the only Sicilian among the socialist deputies.

 De Felice was actively engaged in setting up Fasci in the interior of Sicily and travelled extensively over the island.
 He was often accompanied by his daughter Marietta De Felice Giuffrida.
-Only 14 years old, she was "extraordinarily animated by the spirit of socialism, who spoke to the people with a fervour of a missionary, and because of her sex and age, she commanded the fascination of the masses."
+Only 14 years old, she was according to the journalist Adolfo Rossi who met her, "extraordinarily animated by the spirit of socialism, who spoke to the people with a fervour of a missionary, and because of her sex and age, she commanded the fascination of the masses."

 Although a socialist by inspiration, he remained independent of the official party.
-At the Congress of the Fasci in Palermo on May 21–22, 1893, De Felice successfully represented the tendency for autonomy within the movement, and was elected a member of the new Central Committee.
+At the Congress of the Fasci in Palermo on 21–22 May 1893 De Felice successfully represented the tendency for autonomy within the movement, and was elected a member of the new Central Committee.
 De Felice, counting on the anarchists, urged immediate insurrection if the government tried to dissolve the Fasci, the majority recognised the futility of barricades and favoured calm and prudence.